 Repentance in this verse (2 Timothy 2:25) means for a teacher of God's word to change his mind concerning what he once believed about grace.

-Repentance is when he admits he was wrong in his understanding and rejection of the new covenant of grace and then accepts it as truth.
+Repentance is when he admits he was wrong in his understanding and rejection of grace and then accepts it as truth.